JCSteel/FollowMeTello/README.md

 # FollowMeTello
- In progress program to have a Tello drone track and follow a face using OpenCV
+ In progress program to have a Tello drone track and follow a face using OpenCV and dlib